eduadiez/PowersOfTau-SGX/README.md

     ```
     Make sure that it says 2^28 powers of tau, and then enter random text as prompted.

     The compuation will run for about 24 hours on a fast machine.
 Please try your best to avoid electronic surveillance or tampering during this time.
+If possible, leave the machine offline.

     When it is done, you will see something like this:
     ```